ayush-040105/Attendance-Management-System/README.md

 - **Teacher**

     - Mark attendance (lecture/lab)
-    - View and export attendance records
+    - View attendance records

 - **Student**

     - View personal attendance in graphical and tabular formats
-    - Track subject-wise and date-wise attendance
+    - Get access to Syllabus and notes of the semester

 ### Class & Batch Management